palantir/palantir-cloudpak/README.md

 ### Security Considerations

 Palantir for IBM Cloud Pak for Data supports encryption at rest and in transit.

 *Encryption in transit*:

-- Communication between services occurs over TLS 1.2
+- Communication between services occurs over TLS 1.2 using strong, industry-standard ciphersuites.

 *Encryption at rest*: